robert-blue-datascience/Employee-Attrition-Rate-and-Income-Prediction/README.md

 employees who have been in their position the shortest and longest have the higher rates of attrition.

-# KNN and Naive Bayes Predictions For Attrition Rate
+# Analyis using KNN and Naive Bayes Predictions For Attrition Rate

 ## KNN